edgeryders/dynalist_companion/README.md

 2. Install the wsgi module for Apache to serve your Python files.

     Explanation: We can not simply install the Python 3 version from the Ubunu repository (`sudo apt install libapache2-mod-wsgi-py3`) as that might be compiled against a different version of Python 3.
-For example if it was compiled against Python 3.5 while we use Pythin 3.6, it would look only for Pythin 3.5 libraries and not find our Python 3.6 libraries which we will provide in the virtual environment under `/path/to/project/venv/lib/python3.6/`.
+For example if it was compiled against Python 3.5 while we use Python 3.6, it would look only for Pythin 3.5 libraries and not find our Python 3.6 libraries which we will provide in the virtual environment under `/path/to/project/venv/lib/python3.6/`.
 So instead we installed it via pip, which made sure it is the version of the Python in our virtual environment.
 See [here](https://stackoverflow.com/a/44915354) for details.

    1. Install the package that provides `apxs`, which will be used by the `mod_wsgi` Python package to compile the Apache module: